blackfireio/documentation/php/integrations/symfony/index.rst

 :doc:`Install Blackfire for PHP </install/php>`.

-However, in some cases, you may want to go further and :doc:`programmatically trigger profiles </php/integrations/symfony/http-client>`, :doc:`monitor messages processing </php/integrations/symfony/messenger>` or even :doc:`use your functional tests with Blackfire Builds </php/integrations/symfony/functional-tests>`.
+However, in some cases, you may want to go further and :doc:`programmatically trigger profiles </php/integrations/symfony/http-client>` or :doc:`monitor messages processing </php/integrations/symfony/messenger>`.

 For these advanced cases, the Blackfire PHP SDK provides the following integrations with Symfony: